Top five superhero cars you can actually drive

 Wonder Woman, aka Diana Prince, likes to keep things subtle.
 After all she is an antiquities dealer when she’s not out flying her invisible airplane and kicking ass in the name of protecting humanity.

 As the convertible version of our 2016/17 car of the year, there’s a lot to like about the E-Class.
 From its class and performance to its refinement and comfort, the 'E' in E-Class could stand for elegant but it could also stand for effortless.
 At any speed and on any route you will be treated to possibly the most relaxing, calm and serene drive you will ever experience.
 No wonder she’s so calm in the face of alien invasions and the like.

 (We’re too classy to make any jokes about looking great with their tops off too).

-The latest release in the never-ending stream of Marvel films, Ant Man and the Wasp features Hyundai vehicles left, right and centre.
-The Hyundai Veloster is arguably the vehicular star of the film with its blazing yellow flame shapes over purple wrapping and side-exhausts but… well, it’s unavailable in the UK so we picked out the new Kona - a small crossover which is a perfect fit for a small superhero.
+One of the most recent Marvel films prior to Avengers Endgame, Ant Man and the Wasp features Hyundai vehicles throughout.
+The Hyundai Veloster is arguably the vehicular star of the film with its blazing yellow flame shapes over purple wrapping and side-exhausts but… well, it’s unavailable in the UK so we picked out the Kona - a small crossover which is a perfect fit for a small superhero.